 Home Buyer Advice

-Make sure the contractor is licensed and knows how to expedite the process.
+3. Make sure any contractor you decide to use is properly licensed and knows how to expedite the process.

 These policies are available for purchase for a low annual fee and are especially important if you plan to remove the tank.
+Tank insurance policies provide basic coverage in the event that the tank starts leaking.
 Get more information on tank insurance here.
-The policy provides basic coverage in the event that the tank starts leaking.